lebow67/Diabetes-Prediction-KNN/README.md

 # Diabetes-Prediction-KNN
-Machine Learning project that predicts whether a patient has diabetes using the K-Nearest Neighbors algorithm.
+Diabetes prediction using K-Nearest Neighbors (KNN) with a Gradio web application.

 # 🩺 Diabetes Prediction using K-Nearest Neighbors (KNN)